 1.word-break: break-all;andoverflow-wrap: break-word;What is the difference between these two CSS properties?
 Which one should I use?

-word-break: break-all;Forces a newline between any characters, even in the middle of an English word.
-This means it ensures that text does not overflow more 'aggressively.'
-And.overflow-wrap: break-word;(Formerly known as)word-wrap: break-word;)Then it will attempt to wrap lines within English words, but will prioritize at word boundaries.For continuous Chinese text, both effects are usually similar, and both can force line breaks between characters.In most cases, it is recommended to use these two properties together to achieve **compatibility and effects**.
+word-break: break-all;It will force a newline between any characters, even in the middle of an English word.
+This means it will be more 'aggressive' in ensuring that the text does not overflow.overflow-wrap: break-word;(Formerly known as)word-wrap: break-word;It will attempt to wrap lines within English words, but will prefer to do so at word boundaries.For consecutive Chinese text, both effects are usually similar, as they can force a line break between characters.In most cases, to achieve **compatibility and effects, it is recommended to use these two properties together.

-2. Why mywordwrapFilter does not work on English text?
+2. Why does mywordwrapThe filter does not work on English text?

-IfwordwrapIt's very likely that your English text does not contain any spaces, which is why the filter does not work.wordwrapThe filter identifies words based on spaces.
-For example, if you have a long English wordsupercalifragilisticexpialidociousand there are no spaces in the middle,wordwrapThe filter will still treat it as a whole and will not break lines within it.
-In this case, it is also necessary to rely on the front-end CSS propertiesword-break: break-all;oroverflow-wrap: break-word;to force line breaks between characters.
+IfwordwrapIt's likely that the English text does not contain any spaces, which is why the filter does not work on it.wordwrapThe filter is based on spaces to identify words.
+For example, if you have a long English wordsupercalifragilisticexpialidociousand there are no spaces in the middle,wordwrapThe filter still treats it as a whole, without breaking lines within it.
+In this case, it also relies on front-end CSS propertiesword-break: break-all;oroverflow-wrap: break-word;to force line breaks between characters.

-3. If I force insert zero-width spaces for line breaks in the backend content, will it affect the website's SEO?
+If I force a zero-width space to break lines in the backend content, will it affect the website's SEO?

-Theoretically, zero-width space (Zero Width Space,}]}&#x200B;In HTML, it is usually considered a normal line break by search engines and will not directly result in content being penalized or affect keyword recognition.However, too many unnatural zero-width spaces may cause search engines to misjudge the quality of your content, or in some extremely rare cases, affect their understanding of the page text structure.It is more important that this method increases the difficulty of content maintenance, and may bring invisible character problems when copying and pasting visually.Therefore, from the perspective of SEO and content maintenance, it is still strongly recommended to solve the text wrapping problem through front-end CSS styles, rather than modifying the content itself on the backend.
+Theoretically, zero-width space (Zero Width Space,&#x200B;In HTML, it is usually considered a normal line break by search engines and does not directly lead to content penalties or affect keyword recognition.However, too many unnatural zero-width spaces may misjudge the quality of your content by search engines, or may affect their understanding of the page text structure in a few rare cases.What is more, this approach increases the difficulty of content maintenance and may bring invisible character problems when copying and pasting visually.Therefore, from the perspective of SEO and content maintenance, it is still strongly recommended to solve the text wrapping problem through front-end CSS styles, rather than modifying the content itself on the backend.